dream3d/DREAM3DReview/Documentation/DREAM3DReviewFilters/ApplyTransformationToGeometry.md

 | Translation | Translation by the supplied (x, y, z) values |
 | Scale | Scaling by the supplied (x, y, z) values |

+The user may also choose to select which data arrays will be transformed via the Data Array Selection checkbox, this will bring up a array selection window where the user can choose which arrays will be modified, default behavior is to alter all arrays.*
+*Only applies to image geometry transformations

 ## Parameters ##

 | Name | Type | Description |